 Pursuant to the Agency Agreement, the Agents have agreed to offer the Preferred Shares and the Class A Shares for sale, as agents of the Company, on a best efforts basis, if, as and when issued by the Company.
-The offering prices for the Preferred Shares and the Class A Shares were established by negotiation between the Company and the Agents.
-The Agents will receive a fee equal to \$0.30 (3%) for each Preferred Share sold and \$0.90 (6%) for each Class A Share sold, and will be reimbursed for out of pocket expenses incurred.
+The offering prices for the Preferred Shares and the Class A Shares were established by negotiation between the Company and the

+Agents.
+The Agents will receive a fee equal to \$0.30 (3.0%) for each Preferred Share sold and \$0.45 (4.5%) for each Class A Share sold, and will be reimbursed for out of pocket expenses incurred.
 The Agents may form a sub-agency group including other qualified investment dealers and determine the fee payable to the members of such group, which fee will be paid by the Agents out of their fee.
 While the Agents have agreed to use their best efforts to sell the Preferred Shares and the Class A Shares offered under this prospectus, the Agents will not be obligated to purchase Preferred Shares or Class A Shares which are not sold.

 The Company has granted to the Agents the Over-Allotment Option, which is exercisable for a period of 30 days from the closing to purchase up to 15% of the aggregate number of Preferred Shares and Class A Shares issued on date of closing on the same terms as set out above.
-To the extent the Over-Allotment Option is exercised, the additional Preferred Shares and Class A Shares will be sold at \$10.00 per Preferred Share and \$15.00 per Class A

-Share and the Agents will be paid a fee of \$0.30 per Preferred Share sold and \$0.90 per Class A Share sold.
-If the Over-Allotment Option is exercised in full, the total price to the public under the Offering will be \$\infty\$, the Agents' fee will be \$\infty\$ and the net proceeds to the Company, before expenses of the Offering, will be \$\infty\$.
-This prospectus qualifies the grant of the Over-Allotment Option and the distribution of the Preferred Shares and Class A Shares issuable upon the exercise of the Over-Allotment Option.
-A purchaser who acquires Preferred Shares or Class A Shares forming part of the Agents' over-allocation position acquires such shares under this prospectus, regardless of whether the Agents' over-allocation position is ultimately filled through the exercise of the Over-Allotment Option or secondary market purchases.
+To the extent the Over-Allotment Option is exercised, the additional Preferred Shares and Class A Shares will be sold at \$10.00 per Preferred Share and \$10.00 per Class A Share and the Agents will be paid a fee of \$0.30 per Preferred Share sold and \$0.45 per Class A Share sold.
+If the Over-Allotment Option is exercised in full, the total price to the public under the Offering will be \$172,500,000, the Agents' fee will be \$6,468,750 and the net proceeds to the Company, before expenses of the Offering, will be \$166,031,250.
+The Manager or an affiliate of the Manager will pay 1.0% of the gross proceeds of the Offering towards the Agents' fee and/or expenses of the Offering to allow for a higher opening Net Asset Value of the Company.
+This prospectus qualifies the grant of the Over-Allotment Option.
+A purchaser who acquires Preferred Shares and Class A Shares or Class A Shares forming part of the Agents' over-allocation position acquires such shares under this prospectus, regardless of whether the Agents' over-allocation position is ultimately filled through the exercise of the Over-Allotment Option or secondary market purchases.

 Under the terms of the Agency Agreement, the Agents may, at their discretion on the basis of their assessment of the state of the financial markets and upon the occurrence of certain stated events, terminate the Agency Agreement.
 Subscriptions for Preferred Shares and Class A Shares will be received subject to rejection or allotment in whole or in part.
 The right is reserved to close the subscription books at any time without notice.
-Closing is expected to occur on ●, 2015, but in any event no later than 90 days after a receipt for the final prospectus has been issued (the "Closing Date").
+Closing is expected to occur on May 21, 2021, but in any event no later than 90 days after a receipt for the final prospectus has been issued (the "Closing Date").